-Real Madrid opens Spanish league with 3-1 win over Celta
+Bale and Benzema lead Madrid to opening Spanish league win

 Celta thought it equalized just before halftime, but the goal by Brais Méndez after a defensive mistake by Real Madrid defender Álvaro Odriozola was called off for offside after video review.

-Iago Aspas came closest to scoring for Celta.
-The Spain striker was key last season as Vigo barely escaped relegation.
+Iago Aspas, who was vital last season as Celta barely escaped relegation, came closest to scoring for the hosts.

-Modric was sent off after video review showed he fouled an opponent from behind.
+Modric was sent off early in the second half after video review showed he fouled an opponent from behind.

-Five minutes later, Kroos added to Madrid’s lead with a superb long-range shot into the top corner.
+Real Madrid goalkeeper Thibaut Courtois made a spectacular reflex save off a close-range header on the ensuing free kick, and moments later Kroos added to Madrid’s lead with a superb long-range shot into the top corner.

 Substitute Vázquez sealed the victory in the 80th after a pass by Benzema following a nifty spin move by the French striker outside the area.